 To create a real sense of arrival towards John Lewis, the footbridge gradually funnels up and out, changing in scale from 3 m to 6 m wide and 4 m to 7 m high as it crosses from the car park to meet the glazed façade of the department store.

 Our concept design for the frameless, translucent structural glazed cladding of the bridge saw glass roof panels supported transversely by laminated glass fins, appearing to float above continuous glass walls that run the full length of the footbridge.
 The elegant glazing is effectively self supporting, restrained by the deck and propped at mid-height by the structural handrail before cantilevering up to the full height of the walkway.
-The outcome allowing pedestrians to walk towards the lace-like facade of the store through an extraordinary, seemingly weightless glass tunnel.
+The outcome allows pedestrians to walk towards the lace-like façade of the store through an extraordinary, seemingly weightless, glass tunnel.

 Glazed footbridge linking a car park and new department store across a busy ring road